Making the rules is one thing – ensuring they are followed voluntarily is another!

 But we don’t just set rules and leave everyone to it.
 One of our key strengths is ensuring those rules are upheld voluntarily and we have a number of strategies to do it:

-- Events – organise fun events centered around the issues to gain resident participation and awareness
+- Events – organise fun events centred around the issues to gain resident participation and awareness.

 One of our key strengths is our ability to enforce the rules when residents disregard them or cause upset to others.